Travel guide

 eSIM and physical SIM at the same time — How to use both without losing your number

-Can you have an eSIM and a physical SIM at the same time?
+Can you have an eSIM and physical SIM at the same time?

 The short answer is yes.
-Dual SIM technology with eSIM allows your mobile phone to manage two lines simultaneously: one in the physical slot (the usual SIM card) and another in the eSIM chip integrated into the device itself.
+Dual SIM with eSIM technology allows your mobile to manage two lines simultaneously: one in the physical slot (the usual SIM card) and another in the eSIM chip integrated into the device itself.

 For this to work, your device needs to meet two conditions:

-• Have eSIM support (eSIM chip integrated on the motherboard)
+• Have eSIM support (eSIM chip integrated into the motherboard)

 • Be Dual SIM, meaning capable of managing two active lines

-If you want to better understand exactly what an eSIM is before continuing, we recommend reading our article on what an eSIM is and how it works.
+If you want to better understand what an eSIM is exactly before continuing, we recommend reading our article on what a virtual eSIM is and how it works.

 What can each line do?

-• Calls: You can receive calls on both lines at the same time.
+• Calls: You can receive calls on both lines simultaneously.
 When someone calls your physical number while you're talking on the eSIM, you'll receive a notification (depending on the device).

 • SMS: Both lines receive text messages independently.

-• Mobile data: Typically, only one line can use mobile data at a time.
+• Mobile data: Usually, only one line can use mobile data at a time.
 You choose which one, and you can switch at any time.

 How does the mobile know where to route everything?